Mercury NZ Earnings Call Transcripts

 -

-A refreshed strategy targets value from core assets, portfolio optimization, and disciplined growth in wind and geothermal, aiming for NZD 1.15–1.25 billion EBITDA by 2030.
-Customer growth, digital transformation, and operational excellence underpin a 30% OpEx per connection reduction, while a robust development pipeline and strong sector engagement support long-term value.
+A refreshed strategy targets value from core assets, portfolio optimization, and disciplined growth, with a focus on wind and geothermal expansion, digital transformation, and customer bundling.
+Financial aspirations include NZD 1.15–1.25 billion EBITDA by 2030, 1 million connections, and a 30% OpEx per connection reduction.

 -

 EBITDA for H1 FY25 fell to NZD 418 million amid challenging hydrology, with net loss driven by negative fair value movements.
-Guidance for FY25 EBITDA and dividends is maintained, while significant investment continues in renewables and customer growth.
+Despite this, investment in renewables and customer growth continued, and full-year guidance and dividend outlook remain unchanged.

 Fiscal Year 2024